emilyvertosick/Statistics-Course/docs/03-week3.md

 ## mean of the differences
 ##               -5.091667
 ```

+Here, the code is the same as the last example, with "bp" as the continuous outcome, and "when" indicating the two groups.
+Since these are two measurements taken on the same patient, a paired t-test is necessary, so the option `paired = TRUE` must be included.

 A single sample test comparing the mean of a group of observations with some hypothetical value, for example, is the average rate of college-educated adults in the midwest different than the national average of 32%?